-After you clicking on the Ok button, Excel will return a summary report as below.
+After you click on the Ok button, Excel will return a summary report as below.
 Cells highlighted in green and yellow are the most important part on which you should pay your attention.

 The higher R-square (cell F5), the tight relationship exists between dependent variables and independent variables.
 And coefficients (range F17: F19) in the third table returned you the values of constants and coefficients.
 The equation should be Annual sales = 1589.2 + 19928.3*(Highest Year of School Completed) + 11.9*(Motivation as Measured by Higgins Motivation Scale).

 However, to see if the results are reliable, you also need to check p-values highlighted in yellow.
 Only if p-value in cell J12 is less than 0.05, the whole regression equation is reliable.
 But you also need to check p-values in range I17: I19 to see if constant and independent variables are useful for prediction of the dependent variable.
 For our problem, it is better for us to discard motivation when considering independent variables.

 Remove Motivation from independent variables